 Understanding the COVID-19 effect on online shopping

-Ecommerce businesses was prevalent even before the coronavirus outbreak.
+Ecommerce was prevalent even before the coronavirus outbreak.
 However, the pandemic did make eCommerce service crucial and indispensable to a large extent.
 As the news of the COVID-19 spread, people began stocking up.
 They bought out medical supplies like hand sanitizers, masks, and household essentials like toilet paper and bread.
 Both brick-and-mortar retailers and online stores were struggling to keep up with the demand.

 In India, the government approved the movement of essential items.
 The demand for medicine delivery went up by 1.5 to 2 times.
 Even online grocery shopping increased manifolds.
 However, non-essential eCommerce came to a complete standstill, and even a smartphone giant like Apple showed concerns about not being able to meet its Q1 objectives.